 It is very important that you have your treatments with a qualified practitioner.
 Your first consultation will usually cost between £30 and £70 an hour.
 Later appointments are usually shorter and may cost less.
 You also have to pay for the herbs that you are given.
 Treatments are usually more expensive in bigger cities.

 In theory, anyone with little or no training can set up a TCM practice.
-But traditional Chinese medicine practitioners and herbal medicine practitioners are regulated by the Health Professions Council.
+But traditional Chinese medicine practitioners and herbal medicine practitioners are regulated by the Health and Care Professions Council.
 Most reputable acupuncturists and herbalists are also members of a recognised association.

 It's vital that the person who treats you is properly trained and qualified.
 At the moment the best way to find a reliable practitioner is to contact the Health Professions Council and ask for a list of recognised TCM practitioners.
 You can ask your TCM practitioner